Pasha Kovalev: Strictly Come Dancing

 In September 2011, Kovalev joined BBC's Strictly Come Dancing as the new professional dancer of its ninth series, replacing Jared Murillo who had left after only one series with the BBC programme.
 He has since reached the finals three out of five series, finishing runner-up on his first and second series, and winning on his fourth.

 Statistics and Strictly records

-As a Strictly professional dancer, Kovalev holds the record for most perfect scores, with a total of 13.
-He was also the second dancer to reach the finals three times (after Brendan Cole) as the runner up of Series 9 and 10, and the winner of Series 12.
+Kovalev was the second Strictly professional dancer to reach the finals four times (after Kevin Clifton) as the winner of Series 12 and the runner-up of Series 9, Series 10 and Series 16.

-Along with his Series 12 partner the late Caroline Flack and Series 16 partner Ashley Roberts, Kovalev holds the record for the longest consecutive run of perfect scores, after scoring a 40 for each of their last four dances.
+Along with his Series 12 partner, the late Caroline Flack, and Series 16 partner Ashley Roberts, Kovalev holds the record for the longest consecutive run of perfect scores, after scoring a 40 for each of their last four dances.
 Flack and Kovalev were also the first to receive a perfect score for all three of their dances in the final.

 With Roberts, Kovalev holds the record for most maximum scores of 40, by any couple, with five.
+Kovalev also holds the record for most perfect scores, with a total of 13.